SurrajKumar2000/Skin-Cancer-Prediction/README.md

 ### For this project we used the HAM10000 ("Human Against Machine with 10000 training images") dataset

 ### And used the EfficientNetB3 Architecture

+##Conclusion:
-## Our model was abel to produce an accuracy score over 80%
+## Our model was abel to produce an accuracy score over 85%.